approov/quickstart-ios-swift-urlsession/README.md

 ![Add Package Dependency](readme-images/AddPackage.png)

 Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
 You will then have to select the relevant version you wish to use.
-To do so, select the `Exact Version` option and enter `3.0.3`.
+To do so, select the `Exact Version` option and enter a specific option you require or use the latest available `tag`, which should be selected for you.

 Once you click `Add Package` the last step will confirm the package product and target selection.
 The `approov-service-urlsession` is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).